Affordable South Africa Safari (10 Days)

 Even though there is a 50km unfenced boundary with the Kruger National Park, the game in the Sabi Sands reserve is well habituated resulting in unforgettable close encounters and prolific sightings, particularly of the elusive leopard.
 The Sabi and the Sand Rivers run through the reserve, which add further dimension to the bio-diversity of this area.

 Nkorho Bush Lodge:

-Accommodation: 3 nights in 1
+Accommodation: 3 nights in 1 Standard Room

 Meal basis: Full Board + Activities

 Nkorho Bush Lodge is situated in the northern sector of the Sabi Sands Private Game Reserve and shares an unfenced border with the Kruger National Park.